Thursday, December 31, 2009

 The Inevitable

-But since then the page has become imperative and unavoidable.
-I involuntarily perhaps upon auto suggestion go through the photos that are inlaid of people who wandered way.
+I can remember well when I look back that till about five years ago the obituary column in the Malayalam Manorama news paper was the least glanced.
+But now the page has become imperative and unavoidable.
+I involuntarily, perhaps upon auto-suggestion, go through the photos that are inlaid of people who wandered way.
 In case I stumble upon familiar faces!

-I mention this because increasingly over the past years the consciousness of the inevitability is always in the mind.
-There cannot be any days when I have not thought , “How many more to walk”?
-It is not paranoia, but consciousness of the brittleness of life itself. ”Young man rejoice in thy youth”(Anonymous), and how true it is !
+I mention this because, increasingly over the past years, the consciousness of the inevitability is always in the mind.
+There cannot be any days when I have not thought, “How many more miles to walk?"
+It is not paranoia, but consciousness of the brittleness of life itself.”
+Young man, rejoice in thy youth (Anonymous), and how true it is!

 But then why now?

-Today in an informal discussion with the Asst General Manager of my Bank, he was expressing his anguish over the demise of his little sister who died of cancer a few days ago.
-He lamented that it was unfair that she the youngest should succumb before the elders in her clan.
+Today in an informal discussion with the Asst General Manager of my bank, he was expressing his anguish over the demise of his little sister, who died of cancer a few days ago.
+He lamented that it was unfair that she, the youngest, should succumb before the elders in her clan.
 I suggested that perhaps death does not discriminate.
-He I thought nodded but was not quite convinced at the impudence of fate and life.
+He, I thought, nodded but was not quite convinced at the impudence of fate and life.

-God made a stupid decision- he created man !
+God made a stupid decision—he created man !

 Wednesday, August 26, 2009